Reviews You Can Rely On

 Requires tools to install base

-Do you require a fan that truly blows away its competition?
-The Vornado 184 stood alone, at the top, in our power and circulation testing.
+Do you usually find yourself in the dead of summer in need of a fan that truly blows away the competition?
+The Vornado 184 set itself apart from other models in our power and circulation testing, earning a near-perfect score.
 The brand name Vornado is derived from the Vornado Plane, a combination of vortex and tornado.
 A fitting name for this beast of a machine.
-We were quite impressed with the sheer amount of air that we could feel at distances of over 60 feet away.
-Also impressive is its ability to take in air at an average of 786.3 cubic feet per minute.
+We were quite impressed with the sheer amount of air that we could feel at distances of over 60 feet away, and in our fringe circulation test, our reviewer said, “I can easily feel the air moving around me, even standing way back here behind the fan.”
+To put a number to the amount of air this unit is able to move, we measured an average of 786.3 cubic feet per minute, which is an impressive flow.
 That recording is about double what the average of other fans in this lineup were producing.
-This combination of excellence solves any potential hurdles to long corridors or large areas.
+This combination of excellence solves any potential cooling hurdles you might have and makes this fan a perfect option for long corridors or very large rooms.

 The Vornado is mighty powerful with its ability to circulate air through large rooms in our testing.